 How ACV Compares to Proven Antifungal Treatments

-ACV soaks are best used as part of a comprehensive treatment plan, not as the sole treatment.
+ACV soaks are best used as part of a thorough treatment plan, not as the sole treatment.
 The gold standard approach for athlete’s foot is:

 - Daily foot soak (ACV or Listerine) for exfoliation